TheRealToxicDev/Downtime-Detector/README.md

 The main use is to let users know when a bot goes offline and becomes unusable.

 It also lets users know once said bot goes back online.
-This is useful mostly for server owners with self-hosted bots and need a way of getting notified when they bots go offline.
-For better results, this bot should be hosted on a service like [Heroku](https://www.heroku.com/).
+This is useful mostly for server owners with self-hosted bots and need a way of getting notified when their bots go offline.

 ## Dependencies